 - Evidence Based Treatments Seminar: This course covers the theory and practical application of several evidence based treatments for both children and adults.
 The course meets weekly and both psychology and psychiatry trainees attend.
 Trainees are encouraged to present their own cases during the course.

 - Interdisciplinary Case Conference - This case conference series meets weekly.
 Psychology and psychiatry faculty and trainees attend.
 Faculty and trainees present cases which includes information on theoretical conceptualization, assessment, and treatment methods and process.
 A discussion of individual differences and diversity is included.

-- Internship Process Meeting - The Training Director facilitates this informal meeting with all psychology interns once per month.
+- Internship Process Meeting - A Psychology faculty member facilitates this informal meeting with all psychology interns once per month.
 Interns have the opportunity to reflect on their experiences of the internship and to voice any concerns.
-If needed, the Training Director will create a plan of action to address concerns.
+If needed, the faculty member will create a plan of action to address concerns.

 Required Didactics for Child Track:

 - Development and Treatment – This course meets weekly and addresses important issues in infant, child, and adolescent mental health, including the medically ill child, child and adolescent therapy, infant mental health, and parenting issues.